How to spot an OTC hearing aid scam

 3. Does the company make any lofty or unsubstantiated claims?

 Be wary of companies that make unsubstantiated claims, including “miracle cures” or “quick fixes” for hearing loss.
 If something sounds too good to be true, it probably is.
 There are few quick fixes for hearing loss, and an online device is unlikely to be one of them.
+Also, keep in mind that OTC hearing aids should only be used for mild to moderate hearing loss.
+If your hearing loss is more severe, you should see a professional hearing care provider near you.

 You'll also want to tread with caution if you notice the product's advertising seems over the top or includes a long list of features they don't actually seem to have once you read the fine print.
 They may just be trying to lure people in with impressive marketing.